 This group will be supported by a team of experts across the critical elements of Ireland’s proposition, including Commercial and Sponsorship, Stadiums, Logistics, Ticketing, Travel and Accommodation.

-Kevin Potts, IRFU Chief Operating Officer and 2023 Bid Director, said, “The quality of presenters assembled by Ireland reflects the enormous strength and depth of our bid and the level of support and co-operation the bid has enjoyed throughout from Governments, business and communities.
+Kevin Potts, IRFU Chief Operating Officer and 2023 Bid Director, said: “The quality of presenters assembled by Ireland reflects the enormous strength and depth of our bid and the level of support and co-operation the bid has enjoyed throughout from Governments, businesses and communities.

 “The diaspora are a very important element of our proposition.
-We intend to demonstrate just how critical they can be in assisting Ireland and World Rugby create a global stadium of 70 million people for rugby’s greatest showpiece and in ensuring the eyes of the world will be focussed on Ireland and rugby for 6 solid weeks in 2023.
+We intend to demonstrate just how critical they can be in assisting Ireland and World Rugby create a global stadium of 70 million people for rugby’s greatest showpiece and in ensuring the eyes of the world will be focused on Ireland and rugby for six solid weeks in 2023.

-“We have spent more than 4 years assembling a world class bid and we are now very much looking forward to presenting a truly exciting and compelling vision, full of Irish spirit, to the Council on September 25th.”
+“We have spent more than four years assembling a world class bid and we are now very much looking forward to presenting a truly exciting and compelling vision, full of Irish spirit, to the Council on Monday, September 25.”

-Ireland will be one of 3 bidders presenting to World Rugby delegates in London on September 25th, the others being South Africa and France.
+Ireland are one of three countries presenting to World Rugby delegates in London on September 25, the others being South Africa and France.
 Each will have 30 minutes to make a formal presentation, followed by a question and answer session.